nanvr/NaNVR/wiki/Information-and-Recommendations.md

 ## PC

-- A high-end PC is a requirement; ALVR is not a cheap alternative to a PCVR HMD
+- A high-end PC is a requirement; NaNVR is not a cheap alternative to a PCVR HMD
-- ALVR resolution configuration and SteamVR multi-sampling may be used to influence quality in favor of performance or vice-versa.
+- NaNVR resolution configuration and SteamVR multi-sampling may be used to influence quality in favor of performance or vice-versa.
-- Frequent dropped frames can cause a poor experience on ALVR; this can be verified using a tool such as [OVR Advanced Settings](https://github.com/OpenVR-Advanced-Settings/OpenVR-AdvancedSettings).
+- Frequent dropped frames can cause a poor experience on NaNVR;
 - Higher bit-rates will cause higher latency.
 - Ensure all relevant software is up to date - especially graphics and network drivers.
 - A good starting point is 100% resolution (`Very low` resolution preset) and 30mbit constant bitrate.
 In this config it should be very smooth with almost no lag or packet loss; packet loss seen at this point is likely a result of network issues.